ePages-de/restdocs-wiremock/README.md

 ### Dependencies

-The project is published on `jcenter` from `bintray`, so firstly, you need to add `jcenter` as package repository for your project.
+The project is published on Maven Central, so firstly, you need to add `mavenCentral` as package repository for your project.

 Then, add `restdocs-wiremock` as a dependency in test scope.
 As `restdocs-wiremock` only depends on `spring-restdocs-core`,